Japanese Cottage and Mainstream Outdoor Brands

 3. LOCUS GEAR

 LOCUS GEAR is a cottage gear manufacturer located on the outskirts of Tokyo in Sagamihara City.
-The company’s goal is to help hikers to enjoy their backpacking experience more lightly.
-For a niche player they have an easy to navigate English website portal which is great for non-Japanese visitors.
-They offer an extensive range of extremely light but durable shelters, tarps and the bivvies.
-Materials range from the uber expensive DCF aka Cuben Fiber to more affordable offerings such as Silnylon.
-Most of their shelters are designed to pitch with one pole with 8-16 tie outs.
+The company’s goal is to help hikers enjoy their backpacking experience more lightly.
+For a niche player, they have an easy-to navigate English website portal, which is great for non-Japanese visitors.
+They offer an extensive range of extremely light but durable shelters, tarps, and bivvies.
+Materials range from the uber-expensive DCF, aka Cuben Fiber, to more affordable offerings such as Silnylon.
+The majority of their shelters are designed to pitch with one pole and eight to sixteen tie outs.
 International shipping is free on purchases over 30,000 yen with a 6-7 week lead time.

 ICON: Khufu Sil